 Our Professional Team

-Martine Allen - Office Manager and PA to Comm.
-Director
+Martine Allen - Office Manager

 Martine has had a connection with EDRS and now EHRS for most of her life, as her parents have been members for many years, and joining in her own right with her husband.
 Their children went to Sunday clubs and their son then went on to be a summer scheme leader before going off to university.
 Martine started work at EDRS in December 2013 as part of the Administration Team, to say that her job is varied would be an understatement as there are never two days the same.
 She enjoys working for the synagogue and being part of the community.
 Out of her working hours she enjoys socialising with friends and family, keeping fit and enjoying life.

-Rochelle Franks - Reception
+Rochelle Franks - Receptionist

 Rochelle is originally from South Africa and has been living with her husband in the UK since 2012.
 They are now British citizens and enjoy the lifestyle here very much.
 Rochelle has been working at EHRS since 2016 and enjoys the position of receptionist, meeting new people and keeping busy all day.
 Developing strong relationships is the foundation of everything she does, both professionally and personally.
 Outside of work, she is keen on sewing, cooking and meeting up with friends.
 Rochelle has three daughters, who live in Sydney, Auckland and one thankfully who lives here in the UK.
 They each have two children, and Rochelle and her husband were very excited to travel to Australia and New Zealand in October 2019 to celebrate their grandson’s Bar Mitzvah and granddaughter’s Bat Mitzvah.
 This was the first time in 10 years that the whole family were all together.
-Her favourite TV show has been Shtisel and I look forward to another series.
+Her favourite TV show has been Shtisel and she looks forward to another series.

 Karen Hanson - Administration Assistant